 - representation of an insurance brokerage firm in industrywide governmental investigations and a related multidistrict antitrust action

-- representation of a seller in a lawsuit to enjoin the spin-off of a large internet-services subsidiary
+- representation of a seller in a lawsuit to enjoin the spin-off of a large internet-services subsidiary and vacate an arbitral award

 - representation of a financial services company in a multidistrict antitrust action relating to alleged price-fixing in the municipal derivatives market